-Over the last several months, we have begun the long overdue process of acknowledging the systemic virus of racism in our society.
+Over the last year, the nation has begun the long overdue process of acknowledging the systemic virus of racism in our society.
 We mourn the losses of George Floyd, Breonna Taylor, Ahmaud Arbery and countless others and seek justice for them and their families.
 While we mourn and learn, we look to our own institutional practices that have been complicit.

 As part of our collective attention to dismantling systemic racism, a spotlight is now shining on the American theatre industry and its history of white supremacy.
 As self-proclaimed storytellers, theatre artists desire to share stories that celebrate life, inspire empathy, and evoke social change.
 But from coast to coast, among amateur and professional companies, the vast majority of theatre falls very short in including all, both safely and respectfully, in its stories, board rooms, staff, audience and artistic community.